jSUNSH1NEw/World.protocol/README.md

 # 🧐 Project philosophy

-> The World protocol aim to support the cash flow of a massive token encashment by users in order to increase and stabilize the token capitalization
+> The World protocol aim to regulate the market by the acceptation of a yearly plan from our users "TWRLD PASSPORT" feeding is own token liqudity "TWRLD".
->
+> Then increase and stabilize the "WRLD" capitalization when massive token encashment is expected.
 >
 **Read more about the World Protocol on [the project homepage](https://modest-murdock-eac5b5.netlify.app/).**